 With flat terrain, mild weather, and coastal beauty, Martin County, Indian River County and Saint Lucie County are excellent places to ride a bicycle.
 However, bike riding poses many dangers for bicyclists.
-Drivers often fail to look out for people on bikes and don’t share the road as they should—and if a bicyclist is hit by a car, the injuries are likely to be serious, including broken bones, spinal cord injuries, and head injuries.
-At Sholtes Law, PLLC, our bicycle accident lawyers are advocates for Florida bike riders, and, as a local law firm, we genuinely care about making the Fort Pierce community as safe and friendly as possible for everyone on the road.
+Drivers frequently neglect to watch out for people on bikes and fail to share the road as they should.
+Consequently, when a car collides with a bicyclist, the resulting injuries are often severe, encompassing broken bones, spinal cord injuries, and head injuries.
+At Sholtes Law, PLLC, our Fort Pierce bicycle accident lawyer are advocates for Florida bike riders, and, as a local law firm, we genuinely care about making the Fort Pierce community as safe and friendly as possible for everyone on the road.

 What Rights Do Bicyclists Have in Florida?

-Under the Florida Uniform Traffic Control Law, a bicycle is classified as a vehicle, and a person in control of a vehicle on a street or highway is a driver—so, a bicyclist is a driver, with all the rights and responsibilities applicable to any Florida driver.
-For example, a bicyclist intending to make a left turn is entitled to full use of the lane from which the turn is made, and just as with another car driver, motorists must treat bicyclists with care and respect.
+Under the Florida Uniform Traffic Control Law, a bicycle is classified as a vehicle, and a person in control of a vehicle on a street or highway is a driver.
+With this in mind, a bicyclist is a driver, with all the rights and responsibilities applicable to any Florida driver.
+For example, when a bicyclist intends to make a left turn, they have the right to fully utilize the lane from which the turn is made.
+Similar to how motorists treat other car drivers, they must also handle bicyclists with care and respect.
 Following traffic laws is the foundation of this respect, as well as our first defense against bicycle accidents.

 What Should I Do If I Was Hurt in a Bicycle Accident?

-If you were seriously injured in a bicycle accident, get the medical attention you need and keep records of every doctor visit, treatment recommendation, prescription, and anything else related to your health and wellbeing.
+If you have sustained serious injuries in a bicycle accident, ensure that you seek the necessary medical attention and maintain records of each doctor visit, treatment recommendation, prescription, and any other information relevant to your health and wellbeing.
 Also, make note of any time you miss from work and other effects on your life and livelihood in general.
 Next, make an appointment with a bicycle accident lawyer in your area to discuss your options for obtaining compensation for your injuries and damages arising from the accident.
-It’s best to talk to an attorney before accepting any money from an insurance company to ensure you get the full value of your personal injury claim.
+It’s best to talk to a lawyer before accepting any money from an insurance company to ensure you get the full value of your personal injury claim.

 What Evidence Do I Need to Recover Compensation after a Bike Accident?